EssentialsX/Website/content/misc/support-us.md

 ---
 title: Support the EssentialsX project
+description: Want to support the EssentialsX project?
+There are several ways you can help us out.
 ---

-Want to support the EssentialsX project?
-There are several ways you can help us out:

 ## Support EssentialsX on Patreon